Highlights Of The Program

 Colubris Cleantech

-• Applying Osmotic Assisted RO, LSRO, and Electrodialysis to achieve high brine recovery in MLD/ZLD
+• Applying Osmotically Assisted RO, LSRO, and Electrodialysis to achieve high brine recovery in MLD/ZLD

-• Demonstrating osmotic gradient enhancements via OARO for increased flux and reduced energy demand
+• Illustrating osmotic gradient enhancements via OARO for increased flux and reduced energy demand

-• Exploring pilot-scale LSRO and ED performance for robust compliance and selective compound recovery
+• Assessing pilot-scale LSRO and ED performance for robust compliance and selective compound recovery

 Q&A SESSION ON MEMBRANE TECHNOLOGIES FOR BRINE MANAGEMENT